At Kingsnorth CEP School, we aim to develop pupils’ abilities within an integrated programme of speaking,

 - Reading magazines, newspapers, articles online all help to develop your child’s reading skills.

-- Talk to your child’s teacher.
+- Talk to your child’s teacher and ask them for book recommendations.

 - Encourage your child to write at home.
-For example shopping lists, short stories and Christmas, birthday and thank you cards.
+For example shopping lists, short stories and Christmas, birthday and Thank You cards.

 - Encourage your child to keep a diary.